Scale invariance vs conformal invariance: Other dimensions or less symmetry

 When we can improve the energy-momentum tensor in this way, we are able to construct the non-relativistic special conformal density

 which is conserved.
 We see that the structure of the symmetry enhancement is very close to the relativistic situation.

 It would be interesting to prove if the non-relativistic special conformal invariance can be derived from the non-relativistic scale invariance possibly with additional assumptions.
 We have tried some perturbative searches in \cite{Nakayama:2009ww}, and as far as we are aware, there are no known counterexamples.
 Again, it seems that the absence of the Reeh-Schlieder theorem can be a major obstruction for the proof.
+Once normal ordered, the two-point functions of the energy-momentum tensor vanishes in vacuum in stark contrast with the relativistic cases.
 Another difficulty would be the absence of the analogue of Zamolodchikov's $c$-theorem.
 In non-relativistic systems, it would be possible to have limit cycles in renormalization group flow, and it would make it more difficult to imagine the proof similar to the one for the relativistic field theories.

 \end{itemize}